 2010: Death of former Labour Party leader Michael Foot aged 96.

-2015: Keith Richards objected to a planned £1.5million cafe being built on a beachfront near his Redlands estate in West Sussex.
+2015: Rolling Stones guitarist Keith Richards objects to a planned £1.5million cafe being built on a beach front near his Redlands mansion in West Sussex.

 2017: A mass grave of 800 children and infants is confirmed at a former Catholic care home in Tuam, Ireland.